Leptogenesis in exponential $f(R)$ gravity model: Gravitational Baryogenesis with Exponential Gravity

-In Fig.~\ref{CDM2}, using Eq.~(\ref{eta nsusy}) so that observed baryonic asymmetry could be obtained, we have shown the variation of the heavy right handed neutrino mass $M$ with the Yukawa coupling $\lambda$ for different values of $\beta$.
-In the upper plot $M_* = 10^{15}$ GeV and in the lower plot it is $M_P$.
-On comparing two plots, one can see that the mass of the right handed neutrino is relatively higher for the required baryonic asymmetry when $M_*$ value is higher.
-With higher values of $\beta$ , both $M$ and $\lambda$ value becomes lower.
-However, for getting baryonic asymmetry the lower value of the right handed neutrino mass in the upper plot in Fig.~\ref{CDM2} for $M_*$ about $\sim 10^{13}$ GeV with Yukawa coupling of the order of $\sim 1$.
+In Fig.~\ref{CDM2}, using Eq.~(\ref{eta nsusy}) so that observed baryonic asymmetry could be obtained, we have shown the variation of the heavy right-handed neutrino mass $M$ with the Yukawa coupling $\lambda$ for different values of $\beta$.
+In the upper plot, $M_* = 10^{15}$ GeV, and in the lower plot, it is $M_P$.
+On comparing two plots, one can see that the mass of the right-handed neutrino is relatively higher for the required baryonic asymmetry when the $M_*$ value is higher and with the higher values of $\beta$, both $M$ and $\lambda$ values become lower.
+However, for getting baryonic asymmetry, the lower value of the right-handed neutrino mass in the upper plot in Fig.~\ref{CDM2} for $M_*$ is about $\sim 10^{13}$ GeV with a Yukawa coupling of the order of $\sim 1$.
 If this Yukawa coupling is associated with the lightest neutrino, then there is no problem in the Type I seesaw mechanism.
-But to get other active light neutrino masses, the other two right handed neutrino masses are required to be lesser than $M$ to satisfy mass square differences which follows from neutrino oscillation data~\cite{deSalas:2020pgw}.
+But to get other active light neutrino masses, the other two right-handed neutrino masses are required to be less than $M$ to satisfy mass square differences which follow from neutrino oscillation data~\cite{deSalas:2020pgw}.